 To further examine possible impacts of the Mariners' Cove development upon waterbirds, the distribution and activity of waterbirds across the zones of the study area were examined, with particular attention on Zones 1 & 2 that are adjacent to the development, and Zones 3 & 4 that are similar in some respects as habitat, but are remote from possible disturbance.
-Data from summer 1998/1999 (pre-development), summer 1999/2000 (during construction), and the summers of 2000/2001, 2001/2002 and 2002/2003 (post-construction), were compared.
+Data from summer 1998/1999 (pre-development), summer 1999/2000 (during canal construction close to Zones 1 & 2), and the summers of 2000/2001, 2001/2002, 2002/2003 and 2003/2004 (post-construction but earthworks adjacent to Zone 1, especially in 2002/2003 and 2003/2004), were compared.
 For the purposes of analysis, the proportional distribution of each waterbird guild was examined across the zones in each of these periods.
 This was carried out with the expectation that any deleterious impacts of the development would result in lower proportions of waterbirds in the zones closest to the development during summer 1999/2000 and subsequently.

-The proportional distribution of waterbird guilds across the zones was affected by the different water levels experienced in the four summers, but one group of waterbirds in particular, the ducks and swans, appeared to be affected during summer 1999/2000, with lower numbers expected in Zones 1 and 2 when compared with nearby zones.
-This suggested that they were avoiding the area due to disturbance from earthworks associated with the adjacent development.
-In following summers, however, the proportion of ducks in the zones closest to the development recovered, suggesting that deleterious impacts were short-lived.
+The proportional distribution of waterbird guilds across the zones was affected by the different water levels experienced in the five summers, but one group of waterbirds in particular, the ducks and swans, appeared to be affected during summer 1999/2000, with lower numbers expected in Zones 1 and 2 when compared with nearby zones.
+This suggested that they were avoiding the area due to disturbance from earthworks associated with excavation for the main entrance canal.
+In following summers, however, the proportion of ducks in the zones closest to the development recovered, suggesting that deleterious impacts were short-lived and that there was no effect from earthworks within the development that took place in 2002/2003 and 2003/2004.

 Waterbirds in Zone 1 rely largely upon pools created when open areas are flooded by high water levels.
-The development has increased the frequency with which these pools are created, as the main canal links directly with Zone 1.
-This increased flooding may even have improved the value of Zone 1 for waterbirds.
+The design intention for the boundary canal to Mariners' Cove included improving the frequency and efficiency of flooding in the adjacent conservation reserve together with supplementing and improving the waterbird habitat in this area.
+Additionally, rehabilitation of samphire areas is in progress.
+In combination, this appears to have improved the value of Zone 1 for waterbirds.

 The combination of samphire and pools is important for waterbirds, and the balance is changing with the regeneration of samphire in some locations, and the death of samphire in others due to increased inundation.
 In Zone 4 (Creery Island), high water levels in 1999/2000 appeared to result in the death of large areas of samphire due to inundation.
 As a result, new pools within samphire were created and these were used by many waterbirds.
+Samphire is still expanding in Zone 1 but will hopefully achieve a balance with water levels that results in open pools persisting.